Respirometry (calculation of metabolic

 specialized gut regions.
 However, the effect is

 not limited to plant-eating species with specialized fermentation chambers.
-Any animal with bacterial flora in the gut may produce organic gases (humans are well known for this...).
+Any animal with bacterial flora in the gut will likely produce organic gases (humans are well known for this...).

 Predators such as snakes can emit substantial amounts of various